Complete with interpretive notes, our trails will let you take a closer look at the Park’s bushland and wetland areas.

 (Werillyiup means ‘swampy place’ in Noongar)

 This is a 2.5km loop, starting at car park 23 (near the Dog Park) in Mussel Pool.
-The walk encompasses Horse Swamp, a seasonal and spectacular wetland, which is alive with the waterbirds that breed there from July to October, when water levels are their highest.
+The walk encompasses Horse Swamp, a seasonal and spectacular wetland, which is alive with the waterbirds that breed there from July to October, when water levels are at their highest.

 Wearing appropriate footwear during the damper seasons will ensure walkers maximise their wetland experience in comfort.